sirkoik/FallingObjects/README.md

 # Bugs
 1. Convert equirectangular map to a cubemap.
 This will enable more customizable HDRI.
 Instructions at the end of this page: https://threejsfundamentals.org/threejs/lessons/threejs-backgrounds.html
 1. The snowflakes still look dark and don't seem to reflect light from the map, or if they're doing it, it's very faint.
+Try to get them to reflect light in a way similar to this example: https://threejs.org/examples/webgl_materials_variations_standard.html

 # Parameters
 * Randomizing the sign of the orientation doesn't seem to produce a better visual result, because snowflakes usually follow a current.